-Thanks to the pecision navigational capabilities of my new mini-iPad, I began my travels in France this year seeking out the grave of 1947 Tour de France winner Jean Robic in Wissous, a southern suburb of Paris.
-Ordinarily, I am eager to get out into rural France, which Charles de Gaulle Airport fringes, to recover from my overnight flight.
+Thanks to the pecision navigational capabilities of my new mini-iPad, I was able to hone in the grave of 1947 Tour de France winner Jean Robic in Wissous, a southern suburb of Paris, directly from Charles de Gaulle airport upon my arrival in France.
+Ordinarily, I am eager to get out into rural France on the fringe of the airport to recover from my overnight flight.
 The last thing I need is the frenzy and cacophony of urban traffic in a sleep-deprived state.
 But I was eager to put the GPS device on my iPad to use and to see if it was as accurate in France as it had been in the US.

 It continued to be a wonderful marvel, pinpointing my exact location.
-Whenever I was concerned I might have gone astray, as invariably happens in French cities with their not always clear road signs, I need only consult the iPad and voila, I knew where I was.
+Whenever I was concerned I might have gone astray, as invariably happens in French cities with their not always clear road signs, a quick consultation with the iPad let me know exactly where I was.
 The blue dot indicating my location not only showed where on a block I might be if I zoomed in closely enough, but which side of the street I was on.
 It was mind-boggling, almost frightening.
 Though I did lose my way a few times, not once did I spew an expletive or suffer heightened blood pressure as I otherwise would.
 I could remain calm and collected knowing I was in the safe hands of my iPad.
 What a great relief.

 I was in good spirits to begin with learning that Air France would provide me with a bike box for my return flight, unlike American Air Lines last year.
 It spared me having to lug the box I flew over with the long walk to the left luggage department and also the small ransom the privilege would cost me.
 Air France does not provide a similar service in Chicago.
 That enabled me the opportunity to transport a gigantic five foot by three foot box by bike the fifteen miles from my apartment to O'Hare, breaking my previous record of seven miles in Thessolinki, Greece.
 A nine mile wind from the north helped me to partially sail it all the way out, though I needed a couple of breaks to rest my arm.
 Still I was able to make the trip in less than two hours, hurried slightly by darkening clouds that let loose a good fall of rain an hour after I arrived.
 It made for a great start to the trip.
 Hazardous and difficult though it may have been, it was a much preferable start to my travels than sitting in the back seat of a cab.
 It was most satisfying to remain fully faithful to the bicycle, proving once again that one not be dependent on the demon internal combustion machine for transport.